TeamRizu/outfox-wiki/content/dev/mode-support/bms-pms-support.md

 >* ``4`` = 1 vs 2 Player, or Battle Play, with two life gauges, which was removed in iidx19, has fallen out of favour in use.
 I have actually only found ``PMS`` battle mode files with 3 key vs 3 key chart styles from _portable 2_. _OutFox_ currently can parse these files, but has no battle mode support.

 _Project OutFox_ also supports 'duet' or normal 2 player mode without needing to be set in the file itself, by joining a second player on the select music screen.
 As of Alpha 4.9.8 this was extended to ``PMS`` offering new modes with a 2 player option of po-mu for the first time.
-All ``popn`` styles (3k, 4k, 5k, 7k, 9k) have 2 player support now, with battle mode planned in the future.
+All ``po-mu`` styles (3k, 4k, 5k, 7k, 9k) have 2 player support now, with battle mode planned in the future.

 ---